chainguard-dev/edu/content/open-source/melange/getting-started-with-melange.md

 2022/08/05 14:57:29 writing signed index to apkINDEX.tar.gz
 2022/08/05 14:57:29 signed index apkINDEX.tar.gz with key ../../melange.rsa
 ```
+If you receive warnings about unsatisfiable package names at this point, feel free to ignore those as the melange image may not have every runtime dependency installed within it.
+These dependencies will be brought in automatically when the generated apks are installed.

-_Note: It is currently in the roadmap of the melange project to [automate this step](https://github.com/chainguard-dev/melange/issues/96), so that the package index is built automatically when you run the melange build command._
+Note that it is currently in the roadmap of the melange project to [automate this step](https://github.com/chainguard-dev/melange/issues/96), so that the package index is built automatically when you run the `melange build` command.

 ## Step 5 — Building a Container Image with apko